-Acoustic guitars have sound holes to allow for greater vibration of the soundboard and facilitate the release of internal resonance that would otherwise be contained within the guitar body.
+Acoustic guitars have sound holes to allow for greater vibration of the soundboard.
+This projects greater volume and facilitates the release of internal resonance that would otherwise be contained within the guitar body.

 While the answer above is a decent summary of the role of the sound hole, there’s a lot more detail we can go into that explains the purpose of the humble sound hole more clearly.
 To really grasp the concept though, and how it relates to the acoustic guitar we first need a quick overview on the physics of sound.

 Sound occurs when an object vibrates.
 The vibration, causes the molecules in the air around it to vibrate, which in turn creates audible sound waves.